sjwhelpley/sjwhelpley/README.md

 ## Hi there, I'm Sam 👋
+### Front End Engineer specializing in React

-### I'm a graduate of the University of Pittsburgh & software developer at [VISIMO](http://visimo.ai/).
+Previously a software developer at [VISIMO](http://visimo.ai/).
-Pronouns: she/her

-I studied Information Science, Computer Science, and Digital Media.
+Graduate of the University of Pittsburgh, where I studied Computer and Information Science.

-I currently work with React/Redux.
-My focus is in frontend development and UI/UX design, but am growing my backend skills.

-For more about my experiences and projects, visit [samwhelpley.me](http://samwhelpley.me).
+For my resume and more about my experiences and projects, visit [samwhelpley.me](http://samwhelpley.me).

 <!--